 In the event that you are working with a team, you can also add team members to your list of notification recipients.

-If a restaurant carries out a customer satisfaction survey by measuring some variables over a scale of 1-5, then satisfaction level can be stated quantitatively.
+If a restaurant carries out a customer satisfaction survey by measuring some variables over a scale of 1-5, then the satisfaction level can be stated quantitatively.
 However, no inference can be drawn about why some customers are satisfied and some are not.

 The only inference that can be made is something like, “Most customers are (dis)satisfied”.
-This is, however, not the case for descriptive conclusion, where one can get enough information on why customers are (dis)satisfied.
+This is, however, not the case for descriptive conclusions, where one can get enough information on why customers are (dis)satisfied.

 You may also like: